Basic Syntax of Nit

 break, continue and label

-to act on a specific control structure (not necessary the current one).
-The corresponding label
+label can be used with break or continue to act on a specific control structure (not necessary the current one).
+The corresponding label must be defined after the end keyword of the designated control structure.

 for i in [0..10[ do for j in [0..10[ do if i + j > 15 then break label outer_loop print "{i},{j}" # The 'break' breaks the 'for i' loop end end label outer_loop

-can also be used with break
+label can also be used with break and single do structures.

 do print 1 # printed if exp then break label block print 2 # not printed because exp is true end label block